Frequently Asked Questions

 Q: When do you ship?

 A: I ship Monday-Wednesday.
 I will ship whenever is most convenient for the buyer.
 Once a tortoises has been purchased I will be in touch with you on when you'd like me to ship.
-I do not usually ship Thursdays (unless buyer insists) because if any problems occur with the shipping company then they are not able to get to it until the following Monday as they do not operate on the weekends.
+I do not usually ship Thursdays because if any problems occur with the shipping company then they are not able to get to it until the following Monday as they do not operate on the weekends.

 Q: Can you sex a hatchling?

 A: No. If anyone says otherwise they either are misinformed or are just trying to make a quick sale.
 Some claim their tortoise was temped to be female or vice versa.
 Temp sexing is not reliable or accurate.
 There is no way to tell the sex of a hatchling unfortunately.
 It takes on average 3-5 years until you can start to accurately sex your tortoise.

 Q: How fast will my tortoise grow?

 Q: Can I pick out my tortoise?

 A: In some cases yes but usually for Sulcatas no. I usually have a large number of Sulcatas available and it would be impossible to pick one tortoise out of many that are nearly identical.
 You can certainly request big, small, light, dark, etc and I would be happy to accommodate.

 Q: Is a Sulcata a Desert Tortoise?